mattrips/scratchPad/Protocol Conformance.md

 &#9724;   Engineering protocol conformance requires careful attention to detail.
 It would not be unusual for a small change, far from the point of declaration, to significantly alter a protocol conformance.

-Possibly available implementations may be declared in any of the following (with the subject type and subject protocol being the protocol to which the type is declared to conform):
+Possibly available implementations may be declared in any of the following whether within the same module or in a module imported into the file in which the subject type is declared to conform to the subject protocol:
 1. the declaration of the subject type,
 2. a visible extension of the subject type,
 3. the declaration of a superclass of the subject type,  [check this]